Bret's Ramblings began in April of 2018 playing The latest Shoegaze, Post-Punk, Electronica and more. I'm eclectic and proud of it!

 Show: The Kitchen Sink

-Time: First Thursday of the month at 4pm and encores Friday at 9am and 4pm PST.
+Time: 1st Thursday of the month at 4pm

 Every weekday Madame Maledicta hosts a live radio show at 8am showcasing the latest band from every corner of the world in Goth, Dream-Pop, Witch House, Doom, Post-Punk and Shoegaze.